Internet in Japan: Finding English-Speaking Providers in Japan

 You may need to prepare a wifi router

-Tokyo Internet Service Providers (ISP)
+English-Speaking Internet Service Providers (ISP) in Japan

 The second part of getting your broadband Internet connection is finding an Internet Service Provider.
 Some providers can bundle your line connection with the Internet service they provide for added convenience.
 Check with your ISP about this possibility.
-Below are the four main ISPs available in Tokyo.
+Below are the four main ISPs available in Japan.

 Assist Solutions is Japan’s only hybrid ISP, partnered with not just one but two of Japan’s top tier network backbone (IIJ and NTT PC Communications).
 And unlike many other ISP’s in Japan, Assist Solutions provides English customer support.